UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 Here we see the all-important `assert` command being used.
 Note how error messages can be displayed without the need to visually check any waveforms.
 You can also use waveforms, and if you double-click and error, ModelSim will jump to the location.

+## Arrays, Slicing and Concatination
+We briefly met contatination in the section on testbenches.
+The manipulation of signals is quite elegant in SystemVerilog.

+TBD

+TASK 210

 ## Challenges
 Here are some challenges for you to try to re-enforce the content in this section.